Cgossett2022/Surfs-Up/README.md

 ### End Summary

-Based on both the temperature and precipitation in Oahu, the weather is mostly consistent throughout the year.
-Even though December is a little more diverse in terms of weather patterns, the results show that Surf n' Shake would be sucessful at this location.
+Based on both the temperature and precipitation in Oahu, the weather is consistent throughout the year, with temperatures in the 70's and minimal rainfall.
+Even though December's weather patterns have more variation, the results show that Surf n' Shake would be sucessful in Oahu.